darionco/rollup-plugin-web-worker-loader/README.md

 Rollup plugin to handle Web Workers.

-Can inline the worker code or emit a script file using code-split.
+Can inline the worker code or emit a script file using code-splitting.
 Handles Worker dependencies and can emit source maps.
 Worker dependencies are added to Rollup's watch list.